JetBrains/js-graphql-intellij-plugin/README.md

 Additionally, please note that [environment variables](#environment-variables) now have a different syntax and support specifying a default value, for example.

+> IMPORTANT: Starting from plugin version 4.0.0, schema configuration is strict
+> and won't implicitly include any SDL definitions unless they are explicitly specified in the GraphQL Config.

 ## Legacy configuration

 If you still prefer to use a legacy configuration format (although we don't recommend it 😉), make sure to explicitly specify the paths to